Mohd Zuki Ali

-Tan Sri Dato' Seri Mohd Zuki bin Ali (Jawi: محمد ذوقي بن علي; born 11 August 1962) is a Malaysian civil servant who has served as Chief Secretary to the Government since January 2020.
+Mohd Zuki bin Ali (Jawi: محمّد ذوقي بن علي; born 11 August 1962) is a Malaysian civil servant who served as the 15th Chief Secretary to the Government from 2020 to 2024.

+After retiring from public service, he was appointed as the new Chairman of the Employees' Provident Fund starting on 1 September 2024 replacing Ahmad Badri Mohd Zahir.

 Education

-An alumnus of National University of Malaysia (UKM) received his Bachelor of Economics in 1986 and a degree of Postgraduate Diploma in Public Management from the Malaysian National Institute of Public Administration (INTAN) in 1991.
-He then furthered his study at Nanyang Technological University (NTU), where he obtained a degree of Master of Business Administration (MBA) in 1999.
+An alumnus of National University of Malaysia (UKM), Mohd Zuki received his Bachelor of Economics in 1986 and achieved a Postgraduate Diploma in Public Management from the Malaysian National Institute of Public Administration (INTAN) in 1991.
+He then furthered his studies at Nanyang Technological University (NTU), where he obtained a Master of Business Administration (MBA) in 1999.

 Career

-He joined the federal public service in December 1992 as an assistant secretary at the Ministry of Finance.
+Mohd Zuki joined the federal public service from Administrative and Diplomatic Officer (PTD) corps in December 1992 as an assistant secretary at the Ministry of Finance.
 He then served various posts at various ministries and agencies.
+On 17 August 2015, Mohd Zuki Ali served as Director-General of Legal Affairs Division under Prime Minister's Department.
 He became Sarawak's secretary for federal affairs (a position of the civil service who is in charge ex officio of federal agencies in the East Malaysian states of Sabah and Sarawak) on 13 August 2016 and senior deputy secretary-general at the Prime Minister's Department on 1 August 2017.
 Prior to ascending to the top of Malaysian public service, he was transferred to the Ministry of Defence to serve as secretary-general on 18 April 2019.